Large Beach Bag Crochet Pattern (Greek-Inspired Design)

 - End last round with an ss, leave a loop, as this will be needed for seaming.

-End last row with a ss, cut yarn and secure.
+- End the last row with an ss, cut yarn, and secure.

-Repeat for the other circle panel, joining to the other side of the side panel.
+Repeat for the other circle panel, joining the other side of the side panel.

 When you have completed stitching the circle panels to the side panel, turn the right side out.